pagkly/Zed/Investopedia4/What Is a Lobby.md

 The term lobby came into use in the American political landscape in the 1800s in U.S. statehouses in the northeast.
 The very first lobby in the United States [[Congress]](https://www.investopedia.com/terms/c/congress.asp) was the room outside the chamber, which was one of the easiest places to run into House Representatives.
 This was generally where people were able to meet with politicians, have their say, and try to persuade them to vote a certain way.1

 Although no one holds meetings in this physical lobby anymore, the term's meaning has shifted.
 As mentioned above, a lobby is a group of individuals or companies that use their influence over public officials.
 It also means the action of trying to exert influence over other individuals.
-Lobbyists are particularly active and well-funded by certain industries, notably pharmaceuticals, [[oil and gas]](https://www.investopedia.com/investing/oil-gas-industry-overview/), [[insurance]](https://www.investopedia.com/terms/i/insurance.asp), aerospace and defense, utilities, [[banks]](https://www.investopedia.com/terms/b/bank.asp), and [[real estate]](https://www.investopedia.com/mortgage/real-estate-investing-guide/).
+Lobbyists are particularly active and well-funded by certain industries, notably pharmaceuticals, [[oil and gas]](https://www.investopedia.com/investing/oil-gas-industry-overview/), [[insurance]](https://www.investopedia.com/terms/i/insurance.asp), aerospace and defense, utilities, [[banks]](https://www.investopedia.com/terms/b/bank.asp), and [[real estate]](https://www.investopedia.com/mortgage/real-[[Estate|estate]]-investing-guide/).

 Lobbies and lobbyists are paid substantial amounts of money by their clients to sway the decisions of lawmakers to pass advantageous legislation for the industries they serve.
-Because of the influence they exert and the amount of power they hold, they are often seen in a negative light.
+Because of the influence they exert and the amount of power they [[Hold|hold]], they are often seen in a negative light.
 That's because lobbies can often circumvent the democratic process and commonly conduct what most people call back-office deals.

 Put simply, many citizens liken their actions to [[bribery]](https://www.investopedia.com/terms/b/bribe.asp), promising politicians financial support and backing during their political campaigns in exchange for votes on legislation.